 The Zuckerman Law Firm has been successful in helping clients in Pittsburgh throughout Western Pennsylvania avoid serving mandatory minimum sentences behind bars.
 Attorney Zuckerman is a member of the National College of DUI Defense, has been rated a superb DUI Attorney by Avvo, and has been awarded by the American Institute of DUI/DWI Attorneys as a Top 10 Pennsylvania DUI Attorney for Client Satisfaction.

-Even when the case against you is strong, Attorney Zuckerman will work diligently to minimize consequences in any plea agreement, including:
+Even when the case against you is strong, we will work diligently to minimize consequences in any plea agreement, including:

 • Acceptance into the Phoenix Court program for 2nd DUI offenders.